Good Hotel Guide Review

 22. Some in nearby cottages.

-3 lounges, 2 bars, restaurant, Wi-Fi not available, wedding facilities, 1-acre garden (tea garden/bar, croquet), Sark unsuitable for disabled.
+3 lounges, 2 bars, restaurant, Wi-Fi by arrangement, civil wedding licence, 1-acre garden (tea garden/bar, croquet), unsuitable for disabled.

 classical/piano in bar.

-allowed at hotel's discretion, but not in public rooms.
+allowed in some cottages and bedrooms at hotel’s discretion (no charge), not in public rooms.